cbonoz/adwheel/README.md

 https://play.google.com/store/apps/details?id=com.adwheel.www.wheel&hl=en

-AdWheel is a novelty/entertainment mobile app for Android that puts users in charge of their advertising experience(s).
+AdWheel is a novelty/entertainment mobile app for Android that puts users in charge of their advertising experiences.

 ### Current State of the Mobile Advertising Market:

 * Users often have ads forced upon them by the mobile app without choice or preference of what ad is displayed to them (or when).
-* Such Ads are often not cancellable without exiting an application *
+* Such Ads are often not cancellable without exiting an application

 ### Concept
 -- AdWheel
 <ol>